Abhijith6566/Credit-risk-assessment---XGboost-Logit/README.md

-# Credit-risk-assessment---XGboost-Logit
+# Credit-risk-assessment

-To show which classification model is best suited to predict loan defaulters and also to assess credit risk
+Goal of this project to assess credit risk by two classification models XGBoost and Logit and to compare with each other, to see which model can be used to determine the defaulters more precisely.